moneerrifai/superb-hedgehog/content/_index.md

     title: Recent Content
   - type: cta_section
     title: Subscribe to Our Newsletter
-    subtitle: 'To get notified of new episodes and blog posts, click on Subscribe'
+    subtitle: 'To get notified of new episodes and blog posts, subscribe'
     actions:
       - label: Learn More
         url: /features